 For each data set uploaded into the platform, Relative Insight conducts a detailed linguistic analysis.
 Our natural language processing algorithms ‘read’ the text, identifying topics, grammar, emotions, words and phrases.

-The frequencies (counts) of each linguistic feature are then determined and normalised based on the size of the data set to produce the relative frequency which can then be used to conduct ‘apples to apples’ comparisons between different-sized data sets.
+The frequencies (counts) of each linguistic feature are then determined and normalized based on the size of the data set to produce the relative frequency which can then be used to conduct ‘apples to apples’ comparisons between different-sized data sets.

 Relative difference is then calculated by dividing the relative frequency of a particular linguistic feature in two data sets.